InstallerLegacy/setup.virtualhub.eu.org/content/posts/altair-z80.md

 If you have not already installed a Linux distribution, see [our tutorials on how to install Kubuntu](https://setup.virtualhub.eu.org/categories/os/), a beginner-friendly distro.
 {{< /admonition>}}

-AltairZ80 emulator is not available in Kubuntu repositories.
-It is also not available in repositories of any Linux distro I have used.
+AltairZ80 emulator is available in Kubuntu repositories in `simh` package.
+It is also available in repositories of many Linux distro I have used.
+But the version included in all distributions are very old and can not run some OS we are going to install on [VirtualHub](https://virtualhub.eu.org).
 So, we need to install it manually.
 You can download an executable from here:

 - [AltairZ80 for 64-bit Linux](https://schorn.ch/cpm/zip/beta/altairz80l64.gz) ( [Local copy](https://link.storjshare.io/jwfri42zngvnnz6yxuwpjvofyika/virtualhub-setup%2FAltairZ80%2Faltairz80l64.gz?download=true) / [IPFS](https://bafybeigg6myj7trzhvvben33fk3b7exrtjy4foofws44dfgfm72xm4d6fa.ipfs.w3s.link/altairz80l64.gz) )